mbendahan/manateeworks-barcodescanner-ionic-starter/README.md

 ## App Structure

-The app will build an Ionic 2 Structured project.
-Ionic 2 utilizes typescript, so things may be a little different than what a "normal" javascript developer is used to, so familiarity with Ionic 2 is required to run this app
+The app will build as an Ionic 2 Structured project.
+Ionic 2 utilizes typescript, so things may be a little different than what a "normal" javaScript developer is used to.
+Familiarity with Ionic 2 is required to run this app.

 ## License